 In the mountain areas in Åseral you will find several small lakes full of mountain trout.
 If you are in the right place at the right time you can be lucky enough to catch a great dinner!
-At Åseral kommune webpages you will find more information about fishing licenses.
+At the webpages for Åseral fishing you will find more information about fishing licenses.

-Lindesnes have a joint fishing license for all the small lakes in the municipality.
-More information and maps, you find at Lindesnes kommune webpage.
+West in Lindesnes there's a common fishing license for all the small lakes in the municipality.

 Want to learn more about fishing in the sea, river or lake?
 Ryan Marchese at AnglerPilot is a fishing guide that can teach you some tricks about how and where to catch the best fish!